Do you have 1,000 things to get done every day?

-7. Try to delegate at least one task from your to-do list this week
+7. Delegate at least one task from your to-do list this week

 Delegating is hard.
 If you’re really busy, it’s because there are a lot of things that are your responsibility, and giving up control of those tasks is tricky.

 However, with a little bit of practice, it gets easier to do.
 If you never delegate, look for one item on your to-do list this week that you can ask someone else to do.
-Maybe it is having a member of your team attend a meeting and take notes for you, or maybe it’s asking your babysitter to pick up some groceries during her shift so you can come straight home after work.
+Maybe it is having a member of your team attend a meeting and take notes for you, or maybe it’s asking your kids to unload the dishwasher so you have a few extra minutes in the morning.

-While delegating does take some prep work to get the other person ready to help effectively, it saves so much time in the long run.
+While delegating does take some prep work to get the other person in place and ready to help effectively, it saves you time in the long run and empowers other people around you.
 Try it once — you just might like it.